NikeKumar/Nike-Face-Detection-Project/README.md

 # Nike-Face-Detection-Project
 This is a python program Face Detection project used to find and identify human faces in digital images.
-This program can be performed with the help of azure cloud services
+This program can be performed with the help of azure FACE API.

 steps to follow: